orangetin/OpenChatKit/inference/README.md

 Or, simple click on the "Open In Colab" badge to run the example notebook.

-## Running on CPU-only
+## Running on CPU
 To run the OpenChatKit without a GPU add the option `--no-gpu`.

+Requirements:
+- `togethercomputer/Pythia-Chat-Base-7B` = ~27 GB RAM
+- `togethercomputer/GPT-NeoXT-Chat-Base-20B` = ~78 GB RAM

-Note: -r must be passed with --no-gpu.
+Note: -r must be passed (see [Running on consumer hardware](#running-on-consumer-hardware)) with --no-gpu.
 Some other quirks I noticed when loading the model w/o a gpu: you can't quantize it (must be float32 on cpu); disk offloading does not work.

 Example: `python inference/bot.py --model togethercomputer/Pythia-Chat-Base-7B --no-gpu -r 32`